Rolls-Royce Wraith - Inspired by Music

 A Lyrical Copper exterior paint finish, presented with a blend of brushed and polished textures elegantly hints at the use of copper in only the very best audio systems.
 On opening the car’s coach-doors attention is drawn to re-imagined speaker grilles, here presented in copper theme, and engraved with the words ‘Bespoke Audio’.
 The door panniers and floor mats have been crafted from finely-woven leather to add an additional depth of tactility to the car’s interior cabin.
-Copper-coloured door inserts, which start at the front of the cabin before tapering at the rear, have been included in the design to emphasise Wraith’s characteristic internal curves.
+Copper-colored door inserts, which start at the front of the cabin before tapering at the rear, have been included in the design to emphasize Wraith’s characteristic internal curves.

-A book matched copper finish features for the first time on Wraith’s fascia, boldly extending the car’s theme.
+A book-matched copper finish features for the first time on Wraith’s fascia, boldly extending the car’s theme.
 The same copper tone extends to Wraith’s signature seat bullets.

 The fastidious detail that went into the development of the car’s sound-system is employed in every facet of the construction of the car.
 For example, the chaplets on the clock have been designed and meticulously crafted with a combination of warming copper and silver, whilst the radial lines of the outer bezel playfully emulate the look and feel of vinyl records.

 The Bespoke Audio system was created from scratch by a team of the world’s very best automotive audio engineers.
-The two-year development process saw the team work closely with Rolls-Royce interior designers to ensure the system was perfectly tuned to the interior of the cabin.
+The two-year development process saw the teamwork closely with Rolls-Royce interior designers to ensure the system was perfectly tuned to the interior of the cabin.
 Indeed, this pursuit of aural perfection was deemed so important the interior designers had to consult with the Chief Audio Engineer before making any changes.

-The extraordinary clarity of sound and dynamic range is delivered via a 1300W, 18 channel system comprising two highly powerful bass speakers, seven tweeters and seven mid range speakers.
+The extraordinary clarity of sound and dynamic range is delivered via a 1300W, 18 channel system comprising two highly powerful bass speakers, seven tweeters, and seven mid-range speakers.
 Two ‘exciter’ speakers hand-fitted in the car’s headlining play a vital role in bringing the sound to the listener at ear-level; ensuring the output perfectly imitates the way music is experienced in a live setting.
 Microphones constantly monitor ambient and exterior noises and will adjust volume and tone settings automatically to ensure no external agent detracts from the user’s listening pleasure.

 Wraith ‘Inspired by Music’ completes a trilogy of striking and distinctive Bespoke Collections.
 The first, Wraith ‘Inspired by Film’ celebrates Rolls-Royce’s long association with the silver screen whilst, Wraith ‘Inspired by Fashion’ allows customers to commission a true piece of automotive haute couture inspired by the materials and motifs of cutting-edge high fashion.